 When you wake up after plastic surgery and take a look at your breasts, just remember that this is not how they are going to look after two weeks, let alone after 3 months.
 It will take a while before they assume their final shape.

 For starters, there will be lots of swelling following the procedure, making them appear a little less natural than they should.
 Second, they will sit higher than normal but that will change gradually over time.
 So, you need to wait for the breast implants to adjust to the right position before you enjoy the full perks.
+We’ve written an extensive guide on the do’s and don’ts after breast augmentation.

 Breastfeeding is possible after breast augmentations